pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-discrete-choice_models.myst.md

 ## Improved Model: Adding Alternative Specific Intercepts

 We can address some of the issues with the prior model specification by adding intercept terms for each of the unique alternatives `gr, gc, ec, er`.
+These terms will absorb some of the error seen in the last model by allowing us to control some of the heterogenity of utility measures across products.

 ```{code-cell} ipython3
 N = wide_heating_df.shape[0]